 Your rental is valid for 4 hours, but if you want to see an additional attraction today we recommend reserving only 2 hours for this attraction.

-Stop #4 – Navy Pier
+Stop #4: Navy Pier Centennial Wheel

 With attractions as varied as the Chicago Children’s Museum and the Chicago Shakespeare Theater to a massive concert venue, you can practically spend the entire day here!

 One of the most popular attractions on Navy Pier is its iconic Ferris wheel, visible from many vantage points across the city.

-Stop #1 – SkyDeck Chicago
+Stop #1: SkyDeck Chicago